-1. Each Party shall ensure that a major supplier in its territory accords suppliers of public telecommunications services of the other Party, licensed within its territory, no less favorable treatment than such major supplier accords to its subsidiaries, its affiliates, or non-affiliated service suppliers regarding:

-- (a) the availability, provisioning, rates, or quality of like public telecommunications services; and - (b) the availability of technical interfaces necessary for interconnection.
+- 1. Each Party shall ensure that major suppliers in its territory accord suppliers of public telecommunications services of the other Party treatment no less favorable than such major suppliers accord to their subsidiaries, their affiliates, or non-affiliated service suppliers regarding: - (a) the availability, provisioning, rates, or quality of like public telecommunications services; and - (b) the availability of technical interfaces necessary for interconnection.